McDrak/Tesis/docs/Tesis-v0.2.md

 14. **Premise Design**

-    -   The game is set on a World War II German Nazi Laboratory, which has been recently attacked by the Allied Forces.
+    -   The game is set on a World War II German Nazi Labor Camp, which has been recently attacked by the Allied Forces.
 The player plays as an anonymous war prisoner that has been subject to various experiments.
 The story begins when a bomb is dropped on